mesolex/mesolex/docs/provisioning_and_deployment.md

 ## Initial provisioning

-Before doing anything else, you will need to ensure that your new server has Python 2 installed, without which Ansible won't be able to do its thing.
+Before doing anything else, you will need to ensure that your new server has Python 2 installed, without which Ansible won't work.

 Most likely your new server does not have a user and ssh key set up for you yet, so you will have to use a premade `root` user to run the first few